bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter2.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-According the steps, you can install the low-level toolchain meta-toolcahin.Please input differenct directory to store the toolchian, otherwize it will cover exist files in same directory.
+According the steps, you can install the low-level toolchain meta-toolcahin.Please input different directory to store the toolchian, otherwize it will cover existing files in same directory.